 - receive referrals for confidential medical and counseling services and other support systems,

 - have the report investigated and responded to in a timely manner, and

 - an opportunity to tell your side of the story (share your perspective).

 Respondents have the right to:

-- know the name of the complainant–but you do not have the right to confront your accuser by any method (e.g., in person, phone, text message, e-mail, etc.),
+- be provided a summary of the allegations–but you do not have the right to confront your accuser by any method (e.g., in person, phone, text message, e-mail, etc.),

 - be informed that you may appeal a sanction imposed by the hearing party, and

-- have their case reviewed by the Appeals Panel.
+- have their case reviewed by the Student Appeals Panel.

 Complainants have the right to:

 - not be coerced into filing a formal police report,